sjtug/mirror-clone/README.md

 When file is being downloaded, it will be written to `<filename>.<rand>.tmp`.
 When committing file, it will be renamed to `<filename>`.
 When overlay file is dropped in Rust, it will be removed.

+### Unified Logging Interface

+All tasks in mirror-clone use the same logging interface.
+Logs could be easily parsed and processed by existing tools.

+### Managed Download

+**Auto Retry.** It's normal that packages could not be downloaded because of network error. mirror-clone automatically handles HTTP errors and retries the requests.

+**Auto Pipelining.** mirror-clone automatically scales number of concurrent downloads.